HungChien/face-ai-project/docs/pytorch_demo.md

 ## 6. Method

-This demo uses a small synthetic binary classification task.
+This demo uses a small synthetic binary classification experiment.

 The data is randomly generated instead of being loaded from real images.
 This keeps the demo simple and focuses only on verifying the PyTorch training pipeline.